VirtualHappyBoy/galagino3/README.md

 The games Bombjack, Mr. Do! and Pengo I got from [Alby1970](https://github.com/Alby1970).

-The games Gyruss, Ms. Pacman, Space Invaders, Time Pilot and Tutankham I got from [SurvivalHacking](https://github.com/SurvivalHacking/galagino3).
+The games Gyruss, Lady Bug, Ms. Pacman, Space Invaders, Time Pilot and Tutankham I got from [SurvivalHacking](https://github.com/SurvivalHacking/galagino3).

 This solution is an easy way to build a galagino arcade machine.
 No need of a 3D printer and PCB´s.
 Just buy the hardware listed below.